-Social anxiety disorder is the intense fear of social situations.
-People with social anxiety disorder:
+Social anxiety disorder is intense fear of social situations.
+It can lead to avoiding other people or situations.

 © 2011 Nucleus Medical Media, Inc.

 The exact cause is unknown.
-Possible causes include:
+Possible causes are:

-Social anxiety disorder is most common in adolescence and early adulthood.
-It is almost twice as common in women than in men.
-Other factors that may increase your chances of social anxiety disorder:
+Social anxiety disorder often starts in teens and young adults.
+It is more common in women than in men.
+Other things that may raise the risk are:

 - Meeting new people